Rajinsharwar/Admin-Speedo-WordPress-Plugin/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-A super light-weight WordPress plugin to automatically and drastically improve loading time for your WordPress admin dashboard.
-No configurations needed.
-Just activate it, and your admin panel is boosted
+Speed-up your slow WordPress Admin Dashboard with one click.
+Our plugin automatically and drastically improve loading time for your WordPress admin dashboard within seconds.
+Our plugin add most of the recommended optimization functions for your WordPress admin, and reduces bloat of yur dashboard.
+Our plugin also greatly works with reducing bloat of most of the popular plugins like Woocommerce and Elementor.
+And the best part of it is, no configurations is needed.
+Just activate it, and your Admin dashboard will be boosted.

 == Installation ==
 Please follow the below steps for installing this plugin:-